RWN-MD/WGU-DSMS/D597/Task1_Project/PresentationNotes.md

 1. Introduction & Context
-"Hi, I’m [Your Name], and this presentation walks through my implementation of Task 1 from the D597 Data Management course.
+"Hi, I’m Russell Nordquist, and this presentation walks through my implementation of Task 1 from the D597 Data Management course.

 The scenario centers around HealthFit Innovations, which is building a platform called HealthTrack.
 This platform collects diverse healthcare data — such as wearable device metrics, EHR records, and patient-reported outcomes — with the goal of supporting improved health management.